RPG Time: The Legend of Wright: Reception

-RPG Time received "generally favorable" reviews on Xbox Series X and "mixed or average reviews" on Nintendo Switch, according to review aggregator Metacritic, with an average score of 79% across 4 reviews and 74% across 10 reviews, respectively.
+RPG Time received "generally favorable" reviews on Xbox Series X and "mixed or average reviews" on Nintendo Switch, according to review aggregator platform Metacritic, with an average score of 79% across 4 reviews and 74% across 10 reviews, respectively.

 The game received praise from critics for its visual presentation.
 Writing for Computer Games Magazine, David Walters praised the game's design as "meticulously designed" and "animated charmingly", writing that "the designers did a superb job of incorporating mixed media and giving each material the right character."
 Kara Phillips of Nintendo Life concurred that "the unique hand-drawn appearance of this game is easily its main appeal", writing "the visuals are enough to keep you engaged on their own, but every innovative use of an item beautifully represents the developer's creativity."
 Arthur Damian for The Escapist praised the game for its "little touches", noting "how much thought" was put into the game.
 Mikhail Madnani of Touch Arcade also praised the "animation work and aesthetic" of the game, whilst noting the "definite visual downgrades and image quality" of the Nintendo Switch version of the game.

 Critics were divided on the design and execution of RPG Times's gameplay mechanics.
 Writing for Nintendo Life, Kara Phillips wrote "while the gameplay isn't breaking new ground, enough passion and personality have been added (to) stop things from becoming repetitive or stagnant", highlighting the inclusion of "charming minigames" and boss battles.
 However, David Walters of Computer Games Magazine stated that the gameplay "can feel somewhat sluggish", citing the "less than stellar input delay (and) overzealous hitbox".
 Describing the game as "all over the place", Matthew Pollesel of Gaming Age wrote that the game "never stays on one topic long enough", although noting the game is "overflowing with ideas".